; Print

 Instructions

 1. Preheat the oven to 400 degrees.
-Begin with a cast iron skillet on Medium Low heat.
+Start with a cast iron skillet on Medium Low heat on the stovetop.
 Add in the butter and allow it to melt.
-Toss in the shallot and bacon slices and cook for 5 minutes, until the bacon is just a bit crispy.
+Toss in the shallot and bacon slices and cook for 5 minutes, stirring frequently, until the bacon is just a bit crispy.
 Add in the garlic and cook for 30 seconds.

 Notes